marlic7/underscore-mixins2/README.md

 # underscore-mixins2
-Exports underscore with additional methods (see below)
+Exports underscore with additional methods (see below).

+Important!
+We don't modify underscore from cache see: [`library-mixin-fake`](https://github.com/marlic7/library-mixin-fake)

 ## install
 ```shell